FDProjects/Python/README.md

 # Python
-Past and current Python projects
+Past and current Python projects, including:
+- A parking garage program
+- A pollutant simulator
+- A Twitter data analyser program